Updated:

 RELATED: Our Guide on the Best Sneakers for Men to Help You Find Your Favourite Style

-When it comes to men’s running shoes, the best shoe for you depends on where and how you run.
+When it comes to the best running shoes for men, the right shoe for you depends on where and how you run.
 After a standout all-rounder?
 The adidas Adizero Evo SL is a top pick among the pros – light, responsive, and ready for anything from tempo runs to marathons.
 Need something reliable without splashing out?
-The adidas Questar 3 delivers solid performance for everyday training at a great price.
-For daily comfort, the ASICS Novablast 5 brings that soft, springy feel that many runners love, while the ASICS Gel-Kayano 32 is a go-to if you need more stability underfoot.
+The adidas Questar 3 delivers reliable performance for everyday training at a great price.
+For daily comfort, the ASICS Novablast 5 brings that soft, springy feel that many runners love, while the ASICS Gel-Kayano 33 is a go-to if you need more stability underfoot.
 And if your runs take you off the beaten track, the New Balance Hierro V9 is built to handle rough terrain without sacrificing comfort.

 Related read: Where to Buy ASICS Sydney Marathon-Winning Running Shoes